 Candidates without Resumes/CVs

 Importantly, you may want to check on the number of candidates that haven't uploaded a Resume/CV to their profile.
 Although having one isn't a requirement for them to book meetings with employers, it is highly recommended.

 Meetings and Schedules

-Candidate activity in the lead-up to the fair is of course welcomed but becomes even more important once the scheduling window for your fair opens.
+Candidate activity in the lead-up to the fair is of course welcomed but becomes even more important once the booking window for your fair opens.
 This is when candidates are able to start booking meetings on the employers' schedules.

 You can get an overview of this by clicking on the Meetings tab, which will show you the current total number of meetings at the fair, as well as a breakdown of "Meetings By Employer" in the table beneath it.
 This is especially useful in helping you know where to focus your marketing efforts, as well as in advising your employers on the most efficient strategies.

 Full Schedules and Empty Schedules

 If a popular employer has filled up all of their meeting time slots on a single schedule, you may consider asking them if they wish to add another recruiter, to give more candidates the opportunity to interact with them.
 In contrast, if an employer has multiple schedules, but very low fill rates, you might suggest they start with a single recruiter or single schedule.